una/una.github.io/_posts/2014-11-06-personal-goals.md

 Once you've set your weekly goals, resist the temptation to add more!
 Instead, if you do things that are different than you had planned, write a bout it in your weekly review.
 I.e. the list of **"Additional Things I Did This Week"** or get a head start on planning **"Things I Plan To Do Next Week"**.
 You'll feel like you did more than you planned this way, instead of feel bogged down by an ever-growing list of things you'll never get to accomplish in a week.

 ### Don't Just Focus on Code
 When you have a reference list of things to do in your spare time, it's great for being productive &mdash; but don't let that list take over your life.
-Admitedly, I'm a little bad at this, filling mine with mostly code and work-related items.
-[Chris Eppstein](https://twitter.com/chriseppstein) had to remind me of this point via a pull request telling me to "enjoy the sun before it's winter".
+Admittedly, I'm a little bad at this, filling mine with mostly code and work-related items.
+Chris Eppstein had to remind me of this point via a [pull request](https://github.com/una/personal-goals/pull/3) telling me to "enjoy the sun before it's winter".
 He was absolutely right.
 Remember to make time to make yourself and the people around you happy.
 After all, <a class="twitter-share">happiness should be one of your overall goals.</a>

 ### Take the Time to Reflect Positively
 I mentioned this at the beginning of the post, where I talk about the structure for **/accomplishments**.
 It's really important to focus on what you've achieved and not what you didn't get to.
 Think of the things you didn't get to as opportunities for future.